pixelwolf-org/pixelwolf-actions/README.md

 ### Adding a New Action

 1. Create a new file under `.github/actions/action-name/` with the action name (e.g., `action.yml`).
-2. Include a `action-name.md` readme file in `docs/actions/` with clear documentation for inputs, outputs, and usage examples.
+2. Include an `action-name.md` readme in `docs/actions/` with comprehensive documentation covering:
+   - **Comprehensive Action Description**: Explain the purpose of the action and provide a step-by-step overview of how it operates.
+   - **Feature List**: Highlight the key functionalities and capabilities offered by the action.
+   - **Usage Guide**: Provide detailed instructions on how to set up and execute the action.
+   - **Inputs Reference**: Document all input parameters, including descriptions, expected values, and defaults.
+   - **Outputs Reference**: List and explain the action outputs, detailing their format and usage.
+   - **Important Notes & Requirements**: Include any prerequisites, warnings, or special configurations necessary for proper action execution.
 3. Test the action in a sample workflow before pushing changes to the repository.

 ### Adding a New Workflow

 1. Create a new file under `.github/workflows/` with the workflow name (e.g., `new-workflow.yml`).
 2. Include a `workflow-name.md` readme in `docs/workflows/` with comprehensive documentation covering:
-   - Purpose and use cases
-   - Required inputs and configurations
-   - Implementation examples
-3. Test the workflow in a sample project before committing.
+   - **Comprehensive Workflow Description**: Explain the purpose of the workflow and provide a step-by-step overview of how it operates.
+   - **Feature List**: Highlight the key functionalities and capabilities offered by the workflow.
+   - **Usage Guide**: Provide detailed instructions on how to set up and execute the workflow, including code examples.
+   - **Inputs Reference**: Document all input parameters, including descriptions, expected values, and defaults.
+   - **Outputs Reference**: List and explain the workflow outputs, detailing their format and usage.
+   - **Important Notes & Requirements**: Include any prerequisites, warnings, or special configurations necessary for proper workflow execution.

 ### Updating an Existing Action or Workflow

 1. Update the relevant files in the action's or workflow's directory.
 2. Test your changes thoroughly to ensure they work as expected.
-3. Revise the documentation (`readme.md`) to reflect any modifications.
+3. Revise the documentation to reflect any changes.
-4. If updating a workflow, verify compatibility with existing implementations.
+4. Verify compatibility with existing implementations.

 ### Guidelines